brendaamareco/brendaamareco/README.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"> Hey there!
 I'm Brenda!

-I'm a software engineer working in the game industry,<br/> but I’m into building all sorts of software: games, tools, apps, you name it 🚀
+I'm a software engineer working in the game industry, currently building [Jokers of Neon](https://jokersofneon.com/) as a front-end developer<br/> I’m into building all sorts of software: games, tools, apps, you name it 🚀
 <br/> I’m always up for learning something new... <br/> whether it’s contributing to open source, joining a hackathon, or diving into a side project
  <img src="https://i.pinimg.com/originals/7d/ec/c2/7decc2509100a6e8f68696e3319571a1.gif" width="250px" height="auto" align='right'/>